Maratoto: Early history

 Maratoto is a Māori word meaning "the rock of blood".
 It refers to a Māori legend about a group of warriors who were cornered on a rocky pinnacle in the valley, and flung themselves over the bank to avoid being captured.

 By the 19th century, Ngāti Tamaterā had established a pā on the banks of the Maratoto Stream.
 It was called Hikutaia, which translates as "the end of the tide".

 European settlers arrived in the area in the mid-19th century, most of the from Ireland.
 A small settlement sprung up around the Pioneer Hotel, which provided accommodation and alcohol for gold-miners passing through by stage coach.
-Gum-diggers cleared much of the local Kauri forest, and a local butcher set up a shop inside the hollow interior of an enormous kauri stump.
+Gum-diggers cleared much of the local kauri forest, and a local butcher set up a shop inside the hollow interior of an enormous kauri stump.

 A telegraph line was completed 1872, ending the need for messages to be couriered to other settlements.

-A Englishman pig-hunter discovered gold in the area while wrestling a pig into the creek.
+An Englishman pig-hunter discovered gold in the area while wrestling a pig into the creek.
 Richard McBrinn made a further gold discovery in the area in 1987; the McBrinn Creek is named after him.

 Many people came to the area to mine gold and silver, including unusual characters like the South American Black Doctor.

 A New South Wales gold-mining syndicate operated a mining company in the valley between 1888 and 1891.
 Their find was credible, but it was processed at a loss due to the cost of developing the site.

-An Auckland syndicated established a company n the valley in 1898, installing a 15 head stamp battery and cyanide plant.
+An Auckland syndicated established a company in the valley in 1898, installing a 15 head stamp battery and cyanide plant.
 It received Government funding and crushed ore for neighbouring mines.